google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

   </figcaption>
 </figure>

-In our code, “x” and “y” will be respectively the number of rows of the first matrix and the number of columns of the second matrix.
-With that, we can now dispatch a compute call with `passEncoder.dispatch(firstMatrix[0], secondMatrix[1])`.
+The size of the workgroup grid for our compute shader is `(8, 8)` in our WGSL code.
+Because of that, “x” and “y” that are respectively the number of rows of the first matrix and the number of columns of the second matrix will be divided by 8.
+With that, we can now dispatch a compute call with `passEncoder.dispatch(firstMatrix[0] / 8, secondMatrix[1] / 8)`.

 As seen in the drawing above, each shader will have access to a unique `builtin(global_invocation_id)` object that will be used to know which result